 United Kingdom tops in terms of giving as percentage of the population closely followed by Canada, Ireland and the Netherlands.
 United States is one of the leaders in charitable donations as a percentage of the population and leads the world in absolute numbers through the enormity of its size in the global economy.
 The supply side of the philanthropic system has kept pace with private foundations like Azim Premji, Reliance Foundation and NALCO Foundation set up in the past five years.

-Supply side of philanthropic system has kept pace with domestic foundations like Azim Premji, Reliance Foundation and NALCO Foundation set up in past five years.
-Nonprofit organizations under the Foreign Contribution Regulations Act (FCRA) increased from 30,000 to 44,000 in the past 10 years in India.
-Education, Child Welfare and Old Age are the top priority sectors in India with 40% of the HNWI survey respondents causes like education and child welfare.
-This is great and my focus areas in Humanitarianism but more focus must be given to Arts and Culture considering India’s great cultural history.
+Nonprofit organizations under the Foreign Contribution Regulations Act (FCRA) increased from 30,000 to 44,000 in the past ten years in India.
+Education, Child Welfare and Old Age are the top priority sectors in India with 40% of the HNWI (high net worth individuals) survey respondents cause like education and child welfare.

 Philanthropy in India is still in nascent stage but lot has been done over the last few years.
 In the UK, 74% of people made charitable donations while it is still around 28% in India as of 2013.
 One of the critical enablers not only in India but across emerging economies is accountability and measurability.
 A framework of safeguards to measure the social impact of donations and negate corruption will drive incremental philanthropic initiatives.
 Teach For India follows a model of impactful education.
 One of the most important reasons for taking the LLC model for philanthropy by Chan Zuckerberg model was to bring in more accountability and measurable results in their philanthropic initiatives.